The Nice Guys: Filming

 Principal photography began on October 27, 2014, in Atlanta and Decatur, Georgia.
 While production designer Richard Bridgland saw a challenge in that the green Atlanta differed too much from the desertic Los Angeles, he found some fitting locations such as Dallas Austin's house, the design of which was based on what architect John Lautner found in Southern California, and the Atlanta Hilton, which had not changed at all since being built in 1976.
 On October 31, a police station scene was filmed in Atlanta among extras.
 Filming also took place in Los Angeles, mostly to get exteriors of locations such as The Comedy Store.

 Bridgland did his best to recreate the 1970s, researching from Super 8 films to documentary photographs, and basing the furniture on designers such as Verner Panton.
 Even the Misty Mountains glamour photography had Bridgland recruiting Arny Freytag, responsible for most Playboy centerfolds of the decade.
 For its part, Warner Bros. used its 1972–84 production logo (featuring the "Big W" logo designed by Saul Bass for Warner Communications) to open the film.

 Release

-In the United States, the film was originally scheduled for a June 17, 2016 release, which Warner Bros. moved up to May 20, 2016, giving its previous date to Central Intelligence.
+In the United States, the film was originally scheduled for a June 17, 2016 release, which Warner Bros.
+Pictures moved up to May 20, 2016, giving its previous date to Central Intelligence.
 The film had its premiere at the TCL Chinese Theatre in Hollywood on May 10, followed by a 1970s-themed after-party at The Hollywood Roosevelt Hotel, and screened at Cannes on May 15.

+Home media

 The film was released on digital on August 9, 2016, and DVD and Blu-ray on August 23, 2016.
 The Nice Guys was released on 4K Ultra HD Blu-ray on February 11, 2025.